pughlab/crescent/doc/Runs_Seurat_v3.md

 Description
 ================
-Runs Seurat version 3 scRNA-seq data normalization, dimension reduction and cell clustering of Cell Ranger Matrix Market files or a Digital Expression Matrix (see *Inputs Description* below)
+Runs Seurat version 3 scRNA-seq data normalization, dimension reduction and cell clustering.
+The input is either a matrix in MTX format (matrix.mtx.gz) and its barcode and gene/feature indices (barcode.tsv.gz and features.tsv.gz) or a Digital Expression Matrix file (DGE, with genes (rows) vs. barcodes (columns).
+See *Inputs Description* below).
+The MTX files are typical outputs from a 10X Cell Ranger, and can also be generated from a DGE file using script `bin/development/obtains_mtx_files_from_gene_x_barcode_matrix.R`.

 The clustering procedure is based on this Seurat tutorial https://satijalab.org/seurat/pbmc3k_tutorial_v3.html

-It allows the user provide parameters as one-line commands.
+It allows the user provide parameters as one-line commands via R library(optparse).

-Other parameters are set as defults based on the Seurat tutorial or from empirical observations and can be changed in list(DefaultParameters).<br />
+Default parameters are set as defults based on the Seurat tutorial or from empirical observations and can be changed in list(DefaultParameters).<br />

 Outfiles
 ================